I was a guest of LUX* Maldives South Ari Atoll on full board basis. All opinions, as always, remain honest and my own.

 However, tourism in the Maldives has grown so much in recent years that the local seaplane company, Trans-Maldivian Airlines, has become the largest seaplane operator in the world and the scheduling runs like a well-oiled machine, transporting hundreds of passengers across the country’s atolls everyday.

 The few resorts I visited this time all confirmed that guests usually wait less than two hours from arrival in the Maldives until their seaplane transfer as there are lots of routes and alternatives.
 However, do bear in mind that if you land in the evening like I did, you will have to stay overnight in Male as seaplanes only operate during the day.
+If you’d like to know more in depth about seaplanes in the Maldives, you can read my post on the topic here.

 The most efficient arrival time in Male would be early morning so you can catch the first seaplane and be at the resort for breakfast, or late at night if you don’t mind spending a night in Male (now connected by road to the airport island) or Hulhumale Island which is adjacent to the airport island.